 As with most practical street names – the Eiergasse took its name from the fact that while people were haggling for Milk at the Molkenmarkt, farmers started selling their chicken eggs in the alleyway.
 Just a stones throw away used to be the Bollengasse (Bolle -> Onion) – where people sold onions.
 Practical names for practical purposes.

 The original Eiergasse used to be 50 meters long, but the air raids of the second world war completely destroyed the Nikolaiviertel including the gasse.
 After 1945 the street completely vanished from the city plan, until the area was completely renovated in 1984 in preparation for the 750 year anniversary of Berlin.
 With the renovation and redesign of Berlins City Center (the same project that saw the reincarnation of the Spitteleck) the Eiergasse was shortened down to its current length of 16 meters.
+Or roughly 266 medium sized eggs.

 One side of the small street houses 2 Antique Shops – on specialising in Maps and Prints, the other on everything else that you can imagine.
 On the other side youll find the restaurant “Zum Paddenwirt”.
-Back in the day (as in 1800), the restaurant received its delivers via the spree.
+Back in the day (as in 1800), the restaurant received its delivers via the River Spree.
 One day the owner was too lazy to pick up his beer from the Boat and left it out for the night.
 Apparently one of the Barrels had sprung a leak and attracted thousands of frogs.
 From that day on he was known as the “Paddenwirt”.
 In the 19th Centruy, Frogs were known as Padden -> Paddenwirt -> Frog Innkeeper.

 The Eiergasse.
 All in all a very short street with a very long history.
 If you’re ever around Alexanderplatz or strolling through the Nikolaiviertel its definitely worth the visit.
 If you can find it that is.